sysown/proxysql/doc/global_variables.md

 ### `admin-proxysql_consul_script_path`

 Defines the path to the proxysql-consul script used for integration with Consul.
 When commands like `SAVE MYSQL SERVERS TO CLUSTER` are executed, ProxySQL forks a process that executes the script at the path defined by the variable to forward the table contents to Consul.
+The default is `/usr/bin/local/proxysql-consul` which is the path where `make install` installs the script.

 ### `mysql-commands_stats`